FWolfe/Zomboid-Modding-Guide/README.md

     -- ... some custom code ...
 end
 ```
-By calling the original 2 mods overwriting the same function have higher chances of being compatible, and it will be more resilient to minor changes in the original vanilla code.
+By calling the original, multiple mods overwriting the same function have higher chances of being compatible and it will be more resilient to minor changes in the original vanilla code.

 Obviously This not only applies to tooltips, but all overwrites.